Operating Schiphol: Our most important activity

 Operating Schiphol is one of Royal Schiphol Group’s main activities.
 The Dutch national airport is a genuine AirportCity, where passengers, airlines and companies come together to form a dynamic 24-hour economy.
 Schiphol’s extensive network of destinations also makes it a European Mainport.
 Our ambition is to develop Schiphol into Europe’s Preferred Airport.

-In 2017, Schiphol had the third-highest number of passengers, the third-highest volume of cargo and the highest number of air transport movements in Europe.
-As many as 68.5 million passengers travelled to and from Schiphol from five take-off and landing runways.
-Some 1.75 million metric tonnes of cargo were transported via our airport and 496,748 air transport movements were carried out to 326 destinations.
+In 2018, Schiphol had the third-highest number of passengers, the third-highest volume of cargo and ranked second in number of air transport movements in Europe.
+As many as 71.1 million passengers travelled to and from Schiphol from five take-off and landing runways.
+Some 1.72 million metric tonnes of cargo were transported via our airport and 499,444 air transport movements were carried out to 327 destinations.

 Schiphol is a city that never sleeps.
 For passengers, visitors, employees and employers, there is always something to do: 24 hours a day, 7 days a week and 365 days a year.
 This is because we are developing Schiphol and our other airports based on the AirportCity formula, in which business, property, commercial services and leisure facilities also play an important role alongside aviation.